-The concept of zen gardening originated in Eastern Asia where Buddhist monks needed a quiet place to meditate for hours on end without distraction.
+The concept of Zen gardening originated in Eastern Asia when Buddhist monks needed a quiet place to meditate for hours on end without distraction.
 Zen gardens serve as a place of healing where you can calm both your body and your mind.

-Whether you’re interested in zen landscaping for religious purposes or not, there’s no doubt that the features it incorporates are good for the soul.
-Upon entering a zen garden, you’ll instinctively relax, take deeper breaths, and forget about your work emails and notifications, if only for a few minutes.
-No wonder so many San Diego homeowners are interested in this landscape design option!
+Whether or not you’re interested in this Japanese garden design for religious purposes, there’s no doubt that the features it incorporates are good for the soul.
+Upon entering a Zen garden, you’ll instinctively relax, take deeper breaths, and forget about your work emails and notifications, if only for a few minutes.
+No wonder so many San Diego homeowners are interested in this Japanese garden design as an option!

 Planting a Zen Garden in San Diego